 Through the guided hike offered by Strawberry Fields Together, there was an option to walk from the property to the waterfall, or to take a boat then walk from a black sand beach to the waterfall.
 Option #1 was chosen for a few reasons: to indulge in all the picturesque views, to make up for neglected exercise, and it was cheaper.

-The shady area eventually introduced a short-length but full-width bed of mud which loosely hugged my sneakers.
-Following the sticky mud and a few more minutes of walking came the first hill ascension which insisted on testing my (un)fitness.
-This soon brought the first glimpse of a view, as water could now be seen through the small trees beside you.
-The view had me briefly forget we had to continue walking into the greenery’s shadow, with a considerable distance left to go.
+The shady area eventually introduces a short-length but full-width bed of mud which loosely hugs shoes and feet.
+Following the sticky mud and a few more minutes of walking comes the first hill ascension, which insisted on testing my (un)fitness.
+This soon brings the first glimpse of a scenic view, as water can now be seen through the small trees beside you.
+The view had me briefly forget that we had to continue walking into the greenery’s shadow, with a considerable distance left to go.

 The next time you’ll step into sunshine would be at the top of the hill, with an even grander panoramic view!
 From here, the furthest point of land seen behind us wasn’t as far as the distance we had traveled, our guide said.
 The next hill to climb hosts a wide area of unspoiled, green land facing the sunshine; it’s one of those pieces of land you look at and hope future development never destroys its beauty.

 Upon reaching a rocky black sand beach, a stream that meets the sea can be observed (and jumped over).
 This is the furthest point of the boat ride option mentioned earlier.
 I thought, “Surely we are almost there”… NERP!
 Maybe another half hour from here, you will find Kwame Falls.